cfsghost/AppHouse-Manager/README.md

 AppHouse Manager
 ---
-Management of AppHouse, to provide a applications on hosting platform
+Management of AppHouse, to manage applications on hosting platform